-The site is currently vacant, has been previously graded and is located within a developed industrial area.
+The site is currently vacant, has been previously graded and is located within a partially developed industrial/business park.
 The site has been designated for industrial development for over 30 years.
-The site is relatively flat with gentle slopes ranging from 0-5 percent from southeast to the northwest and includes non-native grasses.
-There are existing office/light industrial/warehousing complexes to the west and south, across Camino Dorado and Camino Oruga, respectively, including a cooperage facility.
-Adjoining the property to the north is an office building and adjoining the property to the east is a wine storage and bottling facility.
+The site is relatively flat with gentle slopes ranging from 0-5 percent from southeast to northwest and includes non-native grasses.
+Adjoining the west side of the project site is an office complex with four multi-tenant buildings.
+There is an existing office building to the southwest and the Springhill Suites to the south east.
+Properties north and east, across Gateway Road East, are undeveloped.
 The project site is in close proximity to the Napa County Airport, and is located in Zone D, the Common Traffic Pattern.
 This is an area of frequent aircraft overflight at low elevations.